Scripts.DatabankLib.analyze_nmrpca module

 Checking if simulation has a correct name

 Checking if trajectory is downloaded.
-Downloading, if not
+Downloading, if not.

 - validate_path()[source]

-Path validation.
-Behaviour depends on the input.
-1. If ther were any errors, validation fails.
+If ther were any errors, validation fails.
 Currently the only error tested is that .xtc and .tpr files are not present.
 This is the case for non-GROMACS trajectories.
-2. If path is not provided, parser is iterating over all trajectories.
-3. If path is provided and current path is equal to the provided one, parser reports that it finds the trajectory for the analysis.
-TODO: must be removed.
-Substitute path-validation part.

 - download_traj()[source]

 TODO: must be removed.
-We don’t download trajectory in the analysis part Basic trajectory and TPR download.
+We don’t download trajectory in the analysis part

 - prepare_gmx_traj()[source]